 On December 20, 2006, PharmAthene, Inc. ("PharmAthene") filed an action against the Company in the Court of Chancery in the State of Delaware, captioned PharmAthene, Inc. v.
 SIGA Technologies, Inc., C.A.
 No. 2627-N. In its Complaint, PharmAthene asks the Court to order the Company to enter into a license agreement with PharmAthene with respect to SIGA-246, as well as issue a declaration that the Company is obliged to execute such a license agreement, and award damages resulting from the Company's supposed breach of that obligation.
 PharmAthene also alleges that the Company breached an obligation to negotiate such a license agreement in good faith, as well as seeks damages for promissory estoppel and unjust enrichment based on supposed information, capital and assistance that PharmAthene allegedly provided to the Company during the negotiation process.
 On January 9, 2007, the Company filed a motion to dismiss the Complaint in its entirety for failure to state a claim upon which relief can be granted.
-The motion has been fully briefed and oral argument is currently scheduled for June 1, 2007.
+Oral argument on the motion to dismiss was held on June 1, 2007 and the parties are awaiting a decision from the Court.
 On January 19, 2007, PharmAthene served on the Company its first request for production of documents.
 The Company moved to stay discovery on January 26, 2007 and this motion was granted on March 8, 2007.
 SIGA believes that the claims are without merit and plans to defend itself vigorously.